A Chiastic Reconfiguration Of Isaiah 1

 Isaiah son of Amoz ministered to Judah between the reigns of Uzziah and Hezekiah, circa 742BC–687BC.
 The name Isaiah means "Yehovah is salvation."

 We believe that this passage in vs 1 is an introduction to the whole book and not just this prophecy in Ch.
-1. Although many prophecies in the book are regarding nations other than "Judah and Jerusalem", we have shown that in the many cryptochiastically structured passages in the book, all have one Period regarding the First Jewish-Roman War and almost all have a Period on the time of the Millennial Reign - both these Periods can be considered to be regarding "Judah and Jerusalem".
+1. Although many prophecies in the book are regarding nations other than "Judah and Jerusalem," we have shown that in the many cryptochiastically structured passages in the book, all have one Period regarding the First Jewish-Roman War and almost all have a Period on the time of the Millennial Reign - both these Periods can be considered to be regarding "Judah and Jerusalem."

 5.1 The First Half of (66-70AD) of the First Jewish–Roman War (66AD–73AD) (vs 6-10)

-This Period is arranged in the form of a single-unit chiasmus:
+This Period is arranged in the form of a single-unit chiasmus:A1 vs 6-7a Judea has been destroyed by the Romans (66-70AD)

 A2 9-10 Judea has been destroyed by the Romans (66-70AD)

-Subunit A1: Judea has been destroyed by the Romans (66-70AD) (6-7)
+Subunit A1: Judea has been destroyed by the Romans (66-70AD) (6-7a)

 6 From the sole of your foot to the top of your head there is no soundness— only wounds and welts and open sores, not cleansed or bandaged or soothed with olive oil.
-7 Your country is desolate, your cities burned with fire; your fields are being stripped by foreigners right before you, laid waste as when overthrown by strangers.
+7a Your country is desolate, your cities burned with fire.

-God used the Romans ("strangers", "foreigners") to severely punish His own people, the Judahites.
+God used the Romans to severely punish His own people, the Judahites.
 The Romans under Titus ravaged the towns and villages in Judea, leaving the whole land ("from the sole of your foot to the top of your head") in a devastated state ("wounds and welts..."). ( See our parse Daniel 9 for more details on this Period [2].)

-Pivot X: The Romans lay siege to Jerusalem (70AD) (vs 8)
+Pivot X: The Romans lay siege to Jerusalem (70AD) (vs 7b-8)

+7b Your fields are being stripped by foreigners right before you, laid waste as when overthrown by strangers.
 8 Daughter Zion is left—like a shelter in a vineyard, like a hut in a cucumber field—a city besieged.

 Subunit A2: Judea has been destroyed by the Romans (66-70AD) (9-10)